Signs and symptoms of cerebral palsy can become more apparent over time, so a diagnosis might not be made until a few months after birth.

 Stem cell therapy is being explored as a treatment approach for cerebral palsy, but research is still assessing whether it's safe and effective.

 Coping and support

 When a child is diagnosed with a disabling condition, the whole family faces new challenges.
 Here are a few tips for caring for your child and yourself:

 - Foster your child's independence.
 Encourage any effort at independence, no matter how small.
-Just because you can do something faster or more easily than your child doesn't mean you should.

 Preparing for your appointment